Scottsville United Methodist Preschool

 SUMP operates on a 9-month schedule, which basically follows Albemarle County Public School’s starting and ending dates, holidays, and school closings.

-The preschool is in operation Monday-Friday from 9-12,
+The preschool is in operation Monday, Wednesday and Friday from 9-12.

 Upon admission, each family will receive a Parent Handbook that should answer your questions about policies and procedures of the school.
 Should you ever have questions about your child’s preschool experience, please feel free to request a time to talk to the teachers.